 Which ports does fairmeeting require?

-Media streams go with RTP UDP through ports 10000-20000.
-If your firewall is blocking those, as a fallback, https TCP 443 is being used (with poorer quality).
+Some organisations may have firewall restrictions.
+Media streams go with RTP UDP through port 10000.
+If your firewall is blocking those, as a fallback, https TCP 443 is being used (with poorer quality via a TURN server).

 On a terminal, you (or a technician at your office) can test if you can reach high UDP ports with the netcat command:

 nc -vuz jvb-hetzner-0.fairmeeting.net 10000 Connection to fairmeeting.net 10000 port [udp/*] succeeded!